NwekeFavour/NwekeFavour/README.md

 - 🔭 I’m currently Learning on how client and server side interacts
-- 👀 I have been interested in programming since my 2021.
+- 👀 I have been interested in programming since 2021.
 I had to write in many programming languages such as python, C,C++ e.t.c, But right now, I've settled on web development.
 - 🌱 I'm focused on building incredible things with other developers
 - 👯 I'm actively seeking internship positions to further grow my career and experence
 - 😄 Pronouns: HE